Duchy of Cornwall: Post-Interregnum

+In 1830, the Whigs argued that revenues from the two duchies of Cornwall and Lancaster should go to the public, but to secure King William IV's support for the Reform Act 1832 (2 & 3 Will.
+4. c.
+45) they eventually approved the civil list and left the duchies in possession of the royal family.
+In the 1880s the Duchy comprised 74000 acre.

+Parliament debated the two duchies' ownership multiple times, including when Queen Victoria and King Edward VII ascended the throne, respectively.
+In 1936, leader of the opposition Clement Attlee introduced an amendment to the civil list bill which would have seen the duchies surrendered in exchange for an adjusted annual sum of money tied to the actual cost of royal functions, but the amendment was defeated.
+In 1971, a private member's bill to nationalise the duchy was defeated, but more than 100 MPs supported it.

+Upon Queen Elizabeth II's accession to the throne, the then Prince Charles began receiving £209,000 from the duchy, with duchy authorities stating that it was spent towards his "maintenance and education".
+In 1969, the government acknowledged that his duchy income was "considerably in excess of his current expenses".

-In 1975, the then Prince Charles established the Duke of Cornwall's Benevolent Fund to benefit south west communities, with revenue coming from the net proceeds from Cornwall bona vacantia.
+In 1975, Prince Charles established the Duke of Cornwall's Benevolent Fund to benefit south west communities, with revenue coming from the net proceeds from Cornwall bona vacantia.
 In August 1980 the Highgrove estate was purchased by the Duchy of Cornwall for a figure believed to be between £800,000 and £1,000,000 with funds raised for its purchase by the sale of three properties from the duchy's holdings, including part of the village of Daglingworth in Gloucestershire.

 In 1988, West Dorset District Council allocated land in the ducal estate, west of Dorchester, for housing development, which became known as Poundbury.
 The Duchy Originals company was set up in 1992 to use produce from farms on the ducal estate, with some proceeds going to his charities.
 Duchy Originals was licensed out to Waitrose in 2009 after losses in 2008.
 In 2006, Llwynywermod was purchased by the Duchy as a residence for the Duke in Wales.